AgoraIO-Community/BeautyAPI/README.md

 In order to reduce the difficulty for developers to integrate beauty, Agora provides a beauty scene-based API.
 The beauty scene API uses the **Agora RTC raw data interface** to encapsulate the beauty processing of different manufacturers, striving to provide the best beauty experience and minimize the beauty time as much as possible.
 You only need to call a few simple scene-based APIs to achieve smooth beautification effects.

+For the latest iOS implementation, refer to the [`dev/CS`](https://github.com/AgoraIO-Community/BeautyAPI/tree/dev/CS) branch.

 This repository contains the following beauty scene APIs:

 | Beauty    | Platform | Language    | Location                                                 | RTC SDK Version | Beauty SDK Version |